groucho75/phmisk/README.md

 The `ui` contains all the Html5boilerplate and Twittter Bootstrap folder and files, generated using [Initializr](http://www.initializr.com/) and edited to work in Phmisk.
 Then, there are some php view files: header, home, footer...

-Phmisk comes out **without included libraries** (router, template, ORM).
+Phmisk comes out **without libraries** (router, template, ORM).
 You have to use Composer to install them.
 After that a new `vendor` folder will appear.

 ***